arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 IMAGE

-This application note shows how to implement a flow anomaly detection system using the **Portenta X8**, a **flow sensor** and an **Edge Impulse-trained machine learning model** deployed within a **Docker container**.
-The system continuously captures flow rate data, processes it using the trained model and classifies flow conditions in real-time.
+This application note shows how to implement a flow anomaly detection system using the Portenta X8, a flow sensor and an Edge Impulse trained machine learning model deployed within a Docker container.
+The system will capture flow rate data, process it using the trained model and classify flow conditions.

-Classification results can be used for immediate decision-making, such as triggering an **alarm**, sending **commands to the M4 microcontroller** for additional processing or forwarding **data to Arduino Cloud** for remote monitoring and visualization.
-By leveraging Edge AI capabilities, this approach reduces reliance on cloud processing for anomaly detection while maintaining connectivity for advanced analytics and long-term data tracking.
+Classification results can be used for quick decision making, such as triggering an alarm, additional processing based on the available peripherals or forwarding data to Arduino Cloud for remote monitoring and visualization.
+By leveraging Edge AI capabilities, this approach reduces reliance on cloud processing for anomaly detection while maintaining connectivity for analytics and long-term data tracking.

 ## Goals